Firewalls and Security Software

 The perfSONAR Toolkit utilizes a number of tools the help protect against attacks on the system.
 Some of these tools include:

-• A default set of iptables and ip6tables (for CentOS6) or firewalld (for CentOS7) rules that only allow connections to ports required by perfSONAR tools.
+• A default set of host firewall rules that only allow connections to ports required by perfSONAR tools.

 • Inclusion of the fail2ban intrusion detection system (IDS) to log suspicious activity such as brute-force SSH attacks